Guance Cloud

 Install and Configure DataKit Collection Tool

-DataKit is an open-source monitoring collection tool provided by Observation Cloud that supports Prometheus Metrics fetching.
-You can use DataKit to fetch monitoring data from AutoMQ and aggregate it into the Observation Cloud platform.
+DataKit is an open-source monitoring collection tool provided by Observing Cloud that supports Prometheus metrics scraping.
+You can use DataKit to pull monitoring data from AutoMQ and aggregate it to the Observing Cloud platform.

 Install the DataKit Tool